anna-shchurok/SQEDemoChallengeUI/README.md

 #### Instructions
 1. Complete the project setup as listed below
 2. Complete the Excerise
-3. Email a synopsis of your work and the link to your git repo containing the completed exercise to: Ruslan_Kashapau@epam.com
+3. Email a link to your EPAM git repo containing the completed exercise to: Ruslan_Kashapau@epam.com

 #### Expectations